Tax treatment of electric vehicle charging points

 An example

-Mr and Mrs X work for different employers in a similar location and so take turns to drive each other to work.
+Mr and Mrs X work for different employers in a similar location.
+Therefore they take turns to drive each other to work.
 Mr X’s employer spends £6,000 to install charging points in their office car park.

 Mrs X’s employer does not provide charging points at her workplace.
 When Mr X makes use of the charging facilities at his office’s car park, the benefit of the electricity used, the use of the charging point and any connected services are exempt.